Description

 - The United States and England

-- Additional regions may be included in future rotations
+- Additional regions in future rotations

 Throughout the year, students will:

-- Write short reports designed to teach classmates about history, culture, and spiritual climate
+- Write short reports designed to teach classmates about culture, history, and spiritual climate

 What This Class Is Not